sfc-gh-eraigosa/dotfiles/README.md

 ----
 ```

 gitsave_off        :  Turn off the git commit/push on bash exit
 gitsave            :  Turn on git commit/push on bash exit

 vimw               :  Open vim with white background
 vimg               :  Open vim with green background
 vimw_set           :  Set the default to be white background
 vimg_set           :  Set the default to be green background
+vimprompt {on|off} : requires that you have powerline fonts installed with zsh, a way to togle between vim prompt and zsh prompt.
+Default is off.
 ```

 structure